sadanand1120/Depth-Anything-V2/server/README.md

 3. **Pydantic validates** the request using models in `models.py`
 4. **Service processes** the request in `depth_service.py`:
    - Decodes image (base64 or URL)
-   - Gets cached model or loads new one (distributed across GPUs)
+   - Gets cached model from round-robin GPU selection (all models loaded on all GPUs)
-   - Runs depth prediction
+   - Runs depth prediction with runtime max_depth override
-   - Converts to pointcloud if needed
+   - Converts to pointcloud if needed (requires camera intrinsics for 3D conversion)
    - Encodes response as base64 (raw float32 format)
 5. **Response returned** through FastAPI with proper HTTP status